Taylor-Woodcock/pxt-microbit-documentation-stack/README.md

 ```

 Coder will be hosted on port `8443`, while the pxt-microbit instance will be hosted on port `8080`.
+To access Coder, visit `localhost:8443`.
+To access the block editor, visit `localhost:8080`.

 ## Project Notes
 This project was made as a learning process for Docker and Docker-Compose.
 I have produced a [DockerHub repository](https://hub.docker.com/r/twoodcock/pxt-microbit) of the [pxt-microbit](https://github.com/microsoft/pxt-microbit) that can be pulled and run independently from this stack.